pfinal-nc/pfinal-nc.github.io/docs/python/index.md

 If you are new to this Python section, a recommended learning path is:

-1. **Start with fundamentals**: Learn Python basics and development environment setup
+1. **Start with foundations**: Learn Python basics and development environment setup
-2. **Master web scraping**: Understand encryption algorithms, JS reverse engineering, and Webpack
+2. **Pick your stack**: Understand encryption algorithms, JS reverse engineering, and Webpack
 3. **Explore async programming**: Learn coroutines and asyncio for high-performance applications
-4. **Build with tools**: Use Faker, pyenv, and other utilities to enhance your workflow
+4. **Invest in tooling**: Use Faker, pyenv, and other utilities to enhance your workflow

 You can treat this page as the **entry point for all Python content** on PFinalClub.
-Both search engines and new readers can quickly see the full picture of Python development resources available.
+Both search engines and new readers can quickly see the full picture of what you do in the Python ecosystem.

----

-## 5. Related Topics

-- 📚 [Golang Technical Hub](/golang/) – Learn Go backend development
-- 🐘 [PHP Technical Hub](/PHP/index) – PHP frameworks and best practices
-- 🛠️ [Tools & Utilities Hub](/Tools/) – Development tools and productivity tips
-- 💾 [Database Hub](/database/) – Database configuration and optimization